cityofaustin/Residential-Permitting/_project_steps/shed/consult.md

 Remember to leave enough time for this process.
 Residential Plan Review can get very busy and wait times can be an hour or longer.
 We recommend signing up on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812) or arriving as close to opening time as possible to sign up in person.

 If you need more help, you can schedule a 1 hour paid consultation to discuss project-specific questions with a reviewer.
 Paid consultations cost $64 + a 4% surcharge.
 Use this [form](/residential/resources/applications-and-forms/residential-review-consultation-form) to request a paid consultation.

+After your consultation, feel free to return to the next section for further assistance on preparing your application.